 In this post, we'll take a look at their history, their policies, and some of the pros and cons of choosing them as your provider.

 By the time you finish reading, you should have a good idea of whether or not Canada Life is right for you.

 Canada Life first opened its doors back in 1847, Canada became a confederated entity in 1867.
-Within a short period of time, Canada Life ranked among the most preeminent insurance companies in Canada.
-Today, it boasts $219 million in assets and is a provider of choice to tens of thousands of people.
+Within a short period of time, it ranked among the most preeminent life insurance companies in Canada.
+Today, it boasts $219 billion in assets and is a provider of choice to tens of thousands of people.
 It is also affiliated with Power Financial Corporation Group, one of Canada's largest financial holding companies.
 Let’s see how it got here after several historical acquisitions including London Life insurance company.

 Canada Life notched up an impressive score of A+ from AM Best.
 So, you can rest easy knowing it will make good on its promise when the time comes, 20, 30, or even 50 years from now.

 Many third-party services provide reviews for different life insurance companies.
 You should take any reviews with a grain of salt.

 Online life insurance reviews can be biased, as people tend to share negative experiences more.
 Check if the reviews align with the specific life insurance products you're interested in before making decisions.

 Canada Life insurance reviews average 2.5 (out of 5) on Google.
 Its performance on Insureye is less than flattering, though.
 The insurer could only manage a life insurance review score of 1.3 out of 5.
 With that said, such a score is not typical for a business of its size.
 For example, Manulife and SunLife, two of its most important competitors, came up with similar scores — 1.6 and 1.5, respectively.